kiyagak/Splunk-Portfolio/SPL-Commands-and-Dashboards.md

 -learn about dashboards
 - creating dashboards
 - adding panels to existing dashboards

+## What is SPL?

+[SPL](https://docs.splunk.com/Splexicon:SPL) is the abbreviation for the Splunk Search Processing Language.
+The Search Processing Language is a set of commands that you use to search your data.

 ## Filter Data for Date & Time Through the GUI